baeseongsu/ehrxqa/README.md

 - Username: Enter your PhysioNet username and press `Enter`.
 - Password: Enter your PhysioNet password and press `Enter`.
 The password characters won't appear on screen.

-This script performs several actions: 1) it downloads the source datasets from Physionet, 2) preprocesses these datasets, and 3) generates the complete MIMIC-CXR-VQA dataset by creating ground-truth answer information.
+This script performs several actions: 1) it downloads the source datasets from Physionet, 2) preprocesses these datasets, and 3) generates the complete EHRXQA dataset by creating ground-truth answer information.

 Ensure you keep your credentials secure.
 If you encounter any issues, please ensure that you have the necessary permissions, a stable internet connection, and all prerequisite tools installed.
---->

 ### Downloading MIMIC-CXR-JPG Images